illinois-impact/ece408_project/readme.md

 | 1000             | 0.886 |
 | 10000            | 0.8714 |

 Note: Due to the limited capacity of our RAI servers, in order to ensure RAI job submissions take a reasonable amount of time, we are only requiring you to run and profile your CPU implementation with a batch size of 1000 images for this milestone.
+Please do not run milestone one with a batch size of 10000.

 ### Use Gprof to profile your CPU implementation